kroesche/servoboard_test/README.md

 Test Procedure
 ==============
 This is a *quick overview* of the procedure.
-You should review the full test procedure document found here **TBD**.
+You should review the full test procedure document found in the [doc](https://github.com/kroesche/servoboard_test/blob/master/doc) directory.

 0. This procedure assumes you have already loaded the test program onto the LaunchPad.
 1. With the 12-servo BoosterPack not plugged into the LaunchPad, apply 6V power supply to the power connector.